Rexogamer/rexbot/README.md

 # RexBot

 RexBot is a multipurpose Revolt bot.
-It's currently in open beta, but it can search NPM packages, create channels and more!
+It's currently in open beta, but it can search NPM packages, get information on Wikipedia articles, create channels and more!

 ## Inviting the bot